mikeizbicki/fac_test_greek/books/levelA/the_mice/notes.md

-- the ball is red
+- if there is a ball, it is red
-- all the mice are white
+- if there are mice, they are white
 - when drawing someone eating a mouse, the mouse should be half-way in the mouth with only hindlegs/tail visible